 Docents help guide tours of our current history, art and science exhibits.
 Docents need not know the subject extensively beforehand, as the museum provides training and scripts for guiding groups through the museum.
 They must enjoy learning new things, working and communicating with students, and being enthusiastic and talkative.

-A Collections Assistant aids the Curator of Collections with cataloging and filing, research, and special projects.
+A Collections Assistant aids the Collections Manager with cataloging and filing, research, and special projects.

 A Curator's Assistant works on special projects under the supervision of the curator in art, history, or science.